 Pop-Tarts are a go-to comfort food.
 I don’t buy them often, but when I do, I just can’t help myself and I eat them every single day.
 The warm, gooey insides and that sweet, crunchy icing on top just take all my troubles away!
-So what do I do when I want a Pop-Tart, but I don’t have any?
-Why not learn to make them at home!
-When you make your own Pop-Tarts you can make them any flavor you want, and doesn’t Sangria Poptarts sound like the Pop-Tart of your dreams?
-You’re in luck, because not only is a Sangria Pop-Tart delicious, but it is super simple to make at home!
+So what do I do when I want a Poptart, but I don’t have any?
+I make them at home!
+And when you make your own Poptarts you can make them any flavor you want.
+Sangria Poptarts are the Poptart of my dreams, and soon they will be part of your dreams too!
+And you’re in luck because not only is a Sangria Poptart delicious, but it is super simple to make at home!

-While your pie crust is defrosting, you’ll need to make a sangria jam.
-This involves boiling wine, fruit, sugar, and bourbon (if you don’t have cherry, regular is fine!) for about 45 minutes to an hour.
+You’ll start by making the sangria filling.
+This involves boiling wine, fruit, sugar, and cherry bourbon or bourbon (if you'd like!) for about 45 minutes to an hour.
 This takes a bit of time, but it takes no work!
-Watch a show, and hop up to stir it at every commercial break.
+Watch a show and hop up to stir it at every commercial break.
 Once the sangria mixture has reduced to a jam, let it cool.
 Watch another show to pass the time.

 Once cooled, you’ll mix the jam with cornstarch to thicken it up a bit.
 This will help keep it from leaking out the edges.
 Then you’ll roll out the pie crust and cut it into rectangular strips.
 Put some sangria filling on one half of the rectangle, leaving the edges uncovered.
 Brush the edges with egg, and then fold the other half of the rectangle over onto the half with jam.
 Seal the edges tightly, then press around the edges with a fork.
 Brush the top of each pop tart with egg, and place on baking sheet.
 Once all your pop tarts are ready go to, pop them in the oven to bake.